ShaniAharon/gpt-task/README.md

 ### Test

-hi you can test the post api by uncomment the lines 35-40 in the gpt_service.py file
+test the post api by uncomment the lines 35-40 in the gpt_service.py file or use postman etc..

 #### Request